Electricity and Circuits Worksheets

 This self-explanatory worksheet helps comprehend the electrical charge of an object as positive, negative or neutral depending on the number of protons (+ve) and electrons (-ve).
 Count the charges and label accordingly.

 Read the sentences and complete them with appropriate words from the word bank.
-Utilize this electricity worksheet to recapitulate and test knowledge of students of grades 5 and 6.
+Utilize this electricity pdf worksheet to recapitulate and test knowledge of students.